-Security Practices and Procedures at Planning Center
+Security, Compliance, Practices, and Procedures at Planning Center

 The Payment Card Industry Data Security Standards (PCI DSS, or more commonly, PCI) are a set of standards set forth by the four major card associations to protect cardholder data.
 All merchants and processors need to have physical, electronic, and procedural controls in place to ensure that cardholder data is stored and handled securely at all times.